id: 154258

 ---

-culture: Central Asia or Tibet, early 8th century
+culture: Central Asia (Sogdiana) or Tibet

-technique: silver with gilding
+technique: silver with gilded foil

 department: Indian and Southeast Asian Art